pypa/virtualenv/docs/user_guide.rst

     If using Powershell, the ``activate`` script is subject to the `execution policies <http://technet.microsoft.com/en-us/library/dd347641.aspx>`_ on the system.
 By default Windows 7 and later, the system's execution policy is set to ``Restricted``, meaning no scripts like the ``activate`` script are allowed to be executed.

-But that can't stop us from changing that slightly to allow it to be executed.
-You may relax the system execution policy to allow running of local scripts without verifying the code signature using the
-    following:
+    However, that can't stop us from changing that slightly to allow it to be executed.
+You may relax the system execution policy to allow running of local scripts without verifying the code signature using the following:

     .. code-block:: powershell